Swanbourne: Churches

-Swanbourne Baptist Church in Mursley Road, was built in 1809, rebuilt in 1863 and closed in 1972, when it was converted into a dwelling.
+Swanbourne Baptist Church in Mursley Road, was built in 1809, rebuilt in 1863 and closed in 1972, when it was converted into a house.

 Swanbourne Methodist Chapel is in Nearton End.
 The first place of worship was built for the Primitive Methodists in 1858.
 A new one superseded it in 1907.
 Formerly in the Stewkley Circuit, then the Leighton Buzzard Circuit, the church is now in the Vale of Aylesbury Circuit.

 Business and transport

-Swanbourne has a general store and sub-post office in Mursley Road.
-Also in Mursley Road is a pub/restaurant named The Betsey Wynne, after Elizabeth Wynne Fremantle, the diarist ancestor of the Fremantles.
-It opened in July 2006 and specialises in English food and drink and self-grown produce, for which it has won some awards.
-It was taken over from the Swanbourne Estate by Oakman Inns and Restaurants Ltd in 2015.
+Swanbourne has a pub/restaurant, The Betsey Wynne, named after Elizabeth Wynne Fremantle, the diarist ancestor of the Fremantles.

 There are limited weekday bus services between Swanbourne and Winslow, Bletchley or Central Milton Keynes.

 Swanbourne railway station, on the Oxford to Cambridge 'Varsity Line', was open from 1851 to 1967.
+Under the 1955 "Modernisation of British Railways" plan, a scheme was developed to build a large automated marshalling yard; this was cancelled in 1960 before construction started, though a new flyover to carry the route over the main line at Bletchley was completed.
 The station site is about 1.5 mi from the village, halfway to Little Horwood and about the same distance from Mursley.
 In summer 2020, the old station and platforms were demolished to clear the route for the new East West Rail.
-The nearest station today is Bletchley, about 8 mi away.
+The nearest station today is Bletchley, about 8 mi away by road.